-Pro-tip: If you have more than 12 hours in Philly, definitely take the time to explore this area.
+Pro-tip: If you have more than 12 hours in Philadelphia, definitely take the time to explore this area.
 There is a sculpture garden behind the museum and Boathouse Row is only a short walk away along the river!

 Philadelphia’s Magic Gardens

 From the art museum, I hopped in an Uber and checked out Philadelphia’s Magic Gardens!
 Located on South Street in Philly, these gardens are super unique.
 There is an entrance fee, but there are a few discounts offered at the door, including a student one!
 There was a long line of people waiting for a guided informational tour, but I decided to check out the gardens on my own.

 The Magic Gardens spans three city lots and is an indoor/outdoor eclectic mosaic gallery.
 Not only were the walls covered in beautiful glass, I also saw bottles, wheels, light bulbs, plates, dolls, etc. It seemed like the artist, Isaiah Zagar, expressed himself with anything he could find!